Quantum causal inference in the presence of hidden common causes: An entropic approach: Proposed Entropic Approach for Confounder Discovery in Quantum Systems

 Quantum theory can be understood as a non-commutative generalization of classical probability theory wherein probability measures are replaced by density operators \citep{leifer2013towards}.
+The density matrix describes the quantum state of a physical system, and allows for the calculation of the probabilities of the outcomes of any measurement performed upon this system.
+The density matrix is a positive semi-definite, Hermitian matrix of trace one.
+The density matrix can be written as $ \sum _{j}p_{j}\text{\textbar}\psi _{j}\rangle \langle \psi _{j}\text{\textbar}$ for some states $ \text{\textbar}\psi _{j}\rangle $ and coefficients $p_{j}$ that are non-negative and add up to one.
+As a generalization of classical probabilities, the density matrix corresponding to a probability distribution can be obtained where $p_j$ corresponds to the probability that the random variable is $j$ and the state $\text{\textbar}\psi _{j}\rangle$ is given as a column vector with 1 at $j^{\text{th}}$ element and zero otherwise\footnote{Note that this is not a unique method of relating the classical probabilities to quantum density matrix \citep{bradley2020language}.}.
 Analogies between the classical theory of Bayesian inference and the conditional states formalism for quantum theory are listed in Table \ref{table:analogies}.

 Quantum conditional densities are a generalization of classical conditional probability distributions.
 However, to generalize conditional probabilities to the quantum case, several approaches have been proposed in the literature.
 The three following generalizations are the best known in the literature of quantum information: (1) quantum conditional expectation \citep{umegaki1962conditional}, (2) quantum conditional amplitude operator \citep{cerf1997negative,cerf1999quantum}, and (3) quantum conditional states \citep{leifer2007conditional,leifer2013towards}.
 Arguably, quantum conditional states are the most useful generalization of conditional probability from the point of view of practical applications.
 For example, quantum conditional states have been used in \citep{leifer2013towards} to build a quantum theory of Bayesian inference.
 Since quantum conditional states provides a closer analogy between quantum theory and classical probability theory, we choose this formalism to define quantum conditional density matrices.
 We will see that this formalism plays a significant role in the design and success of our entropic quantum causal inference algorithm.